 5. Know that there are certain things in the Bible that we may never be comfortable with.

-Even with all of this, I still feel a bit squeamish when I read certain passages in the Old Testament where God commands the destruction of a city.
+Even with all of this, I still feel a bit squeamish about Old Testament violence.
+I’m uncomfortable with passages where God commands the destruction of a city.
 And I don’t know that the discomfort will go away anytime soon.

 And that’s okay.
 Because I know that my understanding is limited.
 The way I see justice and goodness is tainted by the fact that I am a fallen person.
 My mind and heart are darkened by my own sinfulness.
 I look at justice through a dirty window.